 PROC ks.keystream.to.scrstream (CHAN OF KS keyboard, CHAN OF SS scrn)

-Converts key stream protocol to screen stream protocol.
-The value ft.terminated on keyboard terminates the procedure.
+Converts the key stream protocol received on the input channel keyboard to the screen stream protocol sent on the output channel scrn.
+The procedure terminates when it receives the value ft.terminated on keyboard.